damdamo/language-alpine/README.md

 You just need to clone the package inside the folder:
 `git clone https://github.com/damdamo/language-alpine.git`

-Now, if you create a file with one of these extension: *.alp*, *.alpine* You should have syntax highlighting if you open an alpine file in atom.
+Now, if you create a file with one of these extension: *.alp*, *.alpine*, you should have syntax highlighting if you open an alpine file in atom.